Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - resources to support redundancy
 - resources to support failover

-If the boundary includes on-premise and/or cloud data center operations, E should take into account the efficiency of the data center, including cooling and other energy consumption necessary to operate a data center.
+If the boundary includes on-premise and/or cloud data center operations, `E` should take into account the efficiency of the data center, including cooling and other energy consumption necessary to operate a data center.
 The data center's energy efficiency is usually available as a PUE (Power Usage Effectiveness) value.

 ## Functional unit

 The second step in generating an SCI score is deciding which functional unit will be used to describe how the application scales.
 First, decide on the functional unit, using the choice of `R`.
 Then calculate how much `C` is emitted per unit of `R`.

-For instance, if the application scales by user then choose this as the functional unit.
+For instance, if the application scales by number of users then choose this as the functional unit.

 A consistent choice of `R` across all the components in the software boundary shall be used.